Hyperbolicity cones are amenable: Introduction

 It was recently established that spectrahedral cones are amenable~\cite[Corollary 3.5]{LRS20}.
 In light of the Lax conjecture, it is natural to ask whether hyperbolicity cones are also amenable.
 Our main result is the following. \begin{theorem} Every hyperbolicity cone is amenable. \end{theorem} Prior to this, it was known that hyperbolicity cones are facially exposed~\cite[Theorem~23]{Re06}, but it was not known whether every hyperbolicity cone is nice, let alone amenable.
 A simple consequence of Theorem~\ref{thm:hyp_am} and~\cite[Proposition~13]{L19} is that every hyperbolicity cone is nice.

 Another basic geometric fact about the faces of spectrahedral cones is that they are, themselves, spectrahedral cones.
 This follows from the fact that the faces of the positive semidefinite cone are positive semidefinite cones of smaller dimension.
 En route to the proof of Theorem~\ref{thm:hyp_am}, we show that faces of hyperbolicity cones are, themselves, hyperbolicity cones (Corollary~\ref{cor:faces}).
 Based on this result, we also show that the intersection of two hyperbolicity cones is, again, a hyperbolicity cone (Corollary~\ref{cor:intersection}).
-This is a well-known fact under the additional assumption that the hyperbolicity cones share an interior point (and hence a direction of hyperbolicity).
+This is a well-known fact under the additional assumption that the hyperbolicity cones share a relative interior point (and hence a direction of hyperbolicity).
 However, we could not find this result in the literature in the more subtle case where the relative interiors of the cones do not intersect.

 \paragraph{Outline} In Section~\ref{sec:prelim-error}, we recall the required definitions from convex geometry, and state a standard error bound result that will be needed for the proof of Theorem~\ref{thm:hyp_am}.
 In Section~\ref{sec:prelim-hyp} we briefly summarize certain key facts and definitions about hyperbolic polynomials, hyperbolicity cones, and their derivative relaxations, that will be used throughout.
 In Section~\ref{sec:hyp-faces}, we show that faces of hyperbolicity cones are, themselves, hyperbolicity cones, and that the intersection of two hyperbolicity cones is always a hyperbolicity cone.
-We establish these facts via an explicit description of a face of a hyperbolicity cone as the (proper) intersection of a subspace with an appropriate derivative relaxation of the hyperbolicity cone.
-In Section~\ref{sec:pf-hyp_am} we use this representation, together with the error bound stated in Section~\ref{sec:prelim-error}, to show that any hyperbolicity cone is amenable.
+We establish these facts via a description of a face of a hyperbolicity cone as the (proper) intersection of the span of the face with an appropriate derivative relaxation of the hyperbolicity cone.
+We make this description completely explicit, in Section~\ref{sec:sp-f}, by giving a concrete description of the span of a face of a hyperbolicity cone given a point in its relative interior.
+In Section~\ref{sec:pf-hyp_am} we use our representation of faces, together with the error bound stated in Section~\ref{sec:prelim-error}, to show that every hyperbolicity cone is amenable.
 In Section~\ref{sec:discussion} we discuss some further questions related to the faces of hyperbolicity cones.